mhtjsh/Basic_Bioinformatics/Season_2.md

 ``[0, 0, -1, 0, 1, 2, 3, 2, 1, 1, 1, 2, 3, 2, 1, 0, -1, -1, -2, -1, -2]``

 💡 Key concept of ``SkewArray``
-1. Skew Initialsation : The skew starts at 0, representing a balance between G and C at the beginning of the genome. ``skew = [0]``
+1. Skew Initialisation : The skew starts at 0, representing a balance between G and C at the beginning of the genome. ``skew = [0]``
 2. Skew Update Rule: For each nucleotide:
    - G - +1 to current Skew
    - C - -1 to current Skew